England v Slovenia line-ups: Team news and predicted XI ahead of Euro 2024 fixture

 What is the England team news?

-Kieran Trippier and Luke Shaw both took part in England training on Monday ahead of the side’s final Euro 2024 group match against Slovenia.
+Gareth Southgate ruled Luke Shaw out of England’s final Euro 2024 group match against Slovenia, with Conor Gallagher expected to be the only change from the side that started against Denmark.

-The left-back conundrum has already been prominent in Gareth Southgate’s thinking but the issue now shows signs of easing.
-Shaw was named in Southgate’s squad for the tournament as the only specialist in the position, but he was not even fit enough to be on the bench for the game against Denmark and had been training on his own.
-Whether he is now fit enough to start ahead of the right-footed Trippier remains to be seen.

-The issue of England’s stilted attacking play in the first two games means at least one change further forward is almost guaranteed.
-The Trent Alexander-Arnold experiment in midfield appears to have reached its conclusion and Southgate may either opt to bring Conor Gallagher in as a straight replacement or drop Jude Bellingham back into the position, move Phil Foden infield to the No 10 role where he is more effective and start either Anthony Gordon or Eberechi Eze on the left.
+The Trent Alexander-Arnold experiment in midfield appears to have reached its conclusion and Southgate is likely to bring Gallagher in as a straight replacement, with Phil Foden backed to start despite looking out of place on the left.

 Slovenia star Benjamin Sesko suffered from muscle cramps in the last match, but should be fine to play here.
 There is uncertainty over Jan Oblak, who missed training on Saturday without an explanation, while Timi Max Elsnik and Adam Gnezda Cerin look to be carrying knocks still, with Jon Gorenc Stankovic on standby.